 As technology changes the way we work, current attitudes are changing the face of retail.
-Led by the beauty industry, branding and packaging are beginning to reflect a change in priorities away from gender, and towards functionality, inclusivity and ethical practices.
+Led by the beauty industry, branding, packaging and store design are beginning to reflect a change in priorities away from gender, and towards functionality, inclusivity and ethical practices.
 Skincare brands are embracing the term ‘unisex’, and packaging trends are moving away from hyperfeminine florals and exaggeratedly rugged masculinity to clean neutrals, and messaging that focuses on individual performance and problem-solving.

 While working alongside Rihanna’s Fenty Beauty, we were excited to collaborate with a brand that aims to do just that: while pink did feature within the store design, and it was important that Rihanna’s personality was felt within the retail space, the main message is of inclusivity and empowerment, reflecting her brand’s ethos of challenging industry standards with diverse and inclusive colour cosmetics.
 For that reason, the feminine design elements are balanced by untreated concrete, graffiti and clean lines, to give a look that is ambiguously raw and refined, thereby emphasising its accessibility to all.